lukesnider/CMS/readme.md

-Simple CMS built with Laravel implamenting easy to use templating and built-in Ecommerce solutions.
+Simple CMS built with Laravel implementing easy to use templating and built-in Ecommerce solutions.